muykan/pdsnd_github/README.md

 ### Description
-Describe what your project is about and what it does
+Bikeshare project is a udacity programming for data science project.

 ### Files used
 Include the files used